hsongchoi/Projects/README.md

   <img width="900" alt="ovarian" src="https://user-images.githubusercontent.com/68215937/102039544-080ad280-3d7f-11eb-8fa6-5e0d0a1e29db.PNG">
 </p>

 Using wavelet-based tools, we developed a new testing modality for an early detection of ovarian cancer.
+Here is the [Slides](https://github.com/hsongchoi/Projects/blob/master/ovarian/Slides_Ovarian%20Cancer%20data%20analysis.pdf) for the project.

 ### Background
   * Unlike other cancers, mortality rates for OC have declined only slightly since 1971 because of the unavailability of early detection tests and treatments.